varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 ````

 #### Strangles
-A [strangle](https://www.investopedia.com/terms/s/strangle.asp) position is contructed by simultaneously buying and selling a put and a call option, with the same experiation, but with different strike pricess.
+A [strangle](https://www.investopedia.com/terms/s/strangle.asp) position is a _neutral strategy_ contructed by simultaneously buying and selling a put and a call option, with the same experiation, but with different strike pricess.

 ````{prf:example} Strangle